 - Bodø airport (international, requires a short flight to Svolvær or Leknes airports, or a ferry)

-Cheapest: Fly to Evenes airport, then drive
+Also fast: Fly to Evenes airport, then drive

 Fly to Evenes (Harstad/Narvik) airport with SAS or Norwegian, rent a car (see below), drive 3 hours to Lillevik.
 Or take the airport bus, Flybussen, to Svolvær – which also takes about 3 hours.